-The strategy map is also informed by Task 2.1 deliverable, the EIH audit report which assigned all active research clusters, hubs and associated partners from each RUN-EU member, related to Social Innovation.
+The strategy map is also informed by Task 2.1 deliverable2, the EIH audit report which assigned all active research clusters, hubs and associated partners from each RUN-EU member, related to Social Innovation.
 The following "wheel" sums up the result of this audit and characterizes the point of departure for this EIH in Social Innovation.

-&lt;sup>3 Deliverable D2.1, EIH Research Cluster, Hub and External Stakeholder audit is available upon request and through the RUN-EU repository.
+2 Deliverable D2.1, EIH Research Cluster, Hub and External Stakeholder audit is available upon request and through the RUN-EU repository.

-Figure 14 - Research Cluster, Hub, External Partner Audit output for EIH 3: Social Innovation
+Figure 11 - Research Cluster, Hub, External Partner Audit output for EIH 3: Social Innovation